Japan–Mexico relations: Meiji Restoration and Porfiriato

 After the Meiji Restoration, in which the Empire of Japan officially reestablished diplomatic relations with various governments of the world, in Mexico arose interest to initiate official relations with the Empire of Japan.
 The expedition from Mexico to Japan in 1874, led by the Mexican scientist Francisco Díaz Covarrubias, was the reason why formal attempts were made between representatives of the governments of both countries to have diplomatic relations.
 At the end of Diaz Covarrubias' report, such action was recommended.

 In 1874 (53 years after Mexico declared independence from Spain in 1821), a Mexican scientific delegation headed by Francisco Díaz Covarrubias arrived in Japan to witness the transit of the planet Venus through a solar disc.
 Although the scientific delegation did not have much success, this mission did allow for formal diplomatic relations to begin between the two nations.
 In 1888 Foreign Ministers Matías Romero and Munemitsu Mutsu signed a Treaty of Amity, Commerce, and Navigation; which was to be Japan's first "equal" treaty with a foreign nation (as it did not grant Mexico any extra-territorial right or jurisdiction in Japan) and thus formally established diplomatic relations between the two nations.

 The fact that Mexico agreed to sign a more just treaty in comparison to the treaties reached by other countries that favored the Europeans over the Japanese was seen as a grateful act for the Asian nation; and so the Mexican embassy in Tokyo was given a unique location right next to the Official Residence of the Prime Minister in the heart of the Japanese capital, in an area reserved for the room of senior rulers of the country.
 It remains there to this day.

 In 1897, 35 members of the so-called Enomoto Colonization Party settle in the Mexican state of Chiapas.
 This was the first organized emigration from Japan to Latin America.
 After establishing diplomatic relations, contact between the two nations increased through trade and commerce.

+In February 1913, during the Ten Tragic Days, the Japanese chargé d'affaires Kumaichi Horiguchi gave diplomatic shelter to the family of President Francisco I. Madero.
+Including to First Lady Sara Pérez Romero, Madero’s parents and sisters, and staff of the president.